kwonalbert/oram/README.md

 parameters, they will come from that include file.

 --------------------------------------------------------------------------------
-What interface do these modules use?
+Ready/Valid handshake: how do modules communicate?
 --------------------------------------------------------------------------------

 Most modules use a "latency insensitive" (basically a FIFO) interface to